astariul/prespyc/README.md

 `prespyc` is a pure-Python SWF reader and resource extractor.

+> [!NOTE]
-It stands on the shoulder of giants : it's a direct port of [ArakneSwf](https://github.com/Arakne/ArakneSwf).
+> `prespyc` stands on the shoulder of giants : it's a direct port of [ArakneSwf](https://github.com/Arakne/ArakneSwf).

-It parses `.swf`, renders sprites through an SVG engine, rasterizes them and writes WEBP atlas pages plus JSON files, directly readable in PixiJS for example.
+`prespyc` parses `.swf`, renders sprites through an SVG engine, rasterizes them and writes WEBP atlas pages plus JSON files, directly readable in `PixiJS` for example.

 ---